 He was forced to open a shop renting out mahjong tables to get money to finance his movies and to take care of his family.

-The legend whose talents was once what made Malaysian entertainment industry recognized, was now cast aside like a “has been” who did not matter.
+The legend whose talents once made Malaysian entertainment industry internationally recognized, was now cast aside like a “has been” who did not matter.

 On May 29, 1973, P. Ramlee died of a heart attack.

-Now, 46 years later, his films are still being aired on TVs and his music is still being played on the radios especially the iconic Aidilfitri song, Dendang Perantau.
+Now, 46 years later, his films are still being aired on TVs and his music is still being played on the radio especially the iconic Aidilfitri song, Dendang Perantau.